stephengou/WebGL-Particle-System/README.md

 ![]

-   Numerical Precision problem: since we store states in a texture, where each channel is 8-bits (there’s floating point channel available, but lot of machine doesn’t support it), so for position and velocity, each component, x,y,z can only have 256 different values.
+   Numerical Precision problem: since we store states in a texture, where each channel is 8-bits (thereâ€™s floating point channel available, but lot of machine doesnâ€™t support it), so for position and velocity, each component, x,y,z can only have 256 different values.
 This lack of precision creates big problem especially obvious in collision handling.
 For example, for particles that come straight from above the middle of the sphere will bounce up and down forever, illustrated by the following image, because the repelled velocity has direction that is extremely close to the normal of the surface and this difference cannot be differentiated given this poor numerical precision.
 ![](bug1.jpg)

 To solve this problem, we added noise to the repelled velocity and the resulting simulation looks much more natural.